 ❷ Insure your property.

 Regardless of where you live in La Porte, you need flood insurance.
 Basic homeowner’s insurance does not cover flood damages.
 Some people have purchased flood insurance because it was required by the bank or loan company when they obtained a mortgage or home improvement loan.
 Usually these policies just cover the building’s structure and not the contents.
 Call your insurance agent today to make sure your policy covers both structure and contents.
 There is a 30-day waiting period before a policy becomes effective, so don’t delay.
-If you don’t have an agent already, visit the FloodSmart Agent Locator page to find a list of flood insurance agents in your area.

 La Porte’s participation in the National Flood Insurance Program (NFIP) allows for citizens to purchase flood insurance at a subsidized rate, regardless of location or past damage.
 The City also participates in a voluntary FEMA program known as the Community Rating System (CRS) that provides discounts on flood insurance to eligible citizens located inside the floodplain and up to a 5% discount to those who live outside of the floodplain (not including citizens with a Preferred Risk Policy).
-For more information about flood insurance, how flood insurance rates are calculated, and to find a policy that fits your needs, visit FloodSmart.
+For more information about flood insurance, finding an agent, how flood insurance rates are calculated, and to find a policy that fits your needs, visit FloodSmart.

 ❸ Protect yourself.